This research writing unit of study is designed to guide your students through the research writing process.

 - Finally they determine if the facts are the same or different.
 You may have to further the lesson by discussing approximations.
 For example one site might say that an animal can weigh up to 1,500 pounds, while another might state that the animal weighs between 1,200 and 1,500 pounds.

-- You will need to talk about how those facts might both be accurate even though they are stated differently, and if they seem to check out, then how can students generalize the information for a research paper.
+- You will need to talk about how those facts might both be accurate even though they are stated differently.
+If they seem to check out, then help students generalize the information for a research paper.

 Lesson 6: Taking Notes

-- Sometimes giving students resources and a blank sheet of notebook paper can be too overwhelming for them.
+- Sometimes giving students resources and a blank sheet of notebook paper can be too overwhelming.
 You have students who simply copy everything from the text or you have others who have no idea where to start.

-- We need to guide them to read to pull out facts & relevant information to use later in their writing.
+- We need to guide them to read to pull out facts & relevant information.

-- For this lesson we have provided various templates for note-taking that you might choose to use for your students.
-Whatever method or template you choose for helping your students learn to take notes, be sure to model it several times in front of the class – demonstrating for them how to write the notes as they read about a topic.
+- For this lesson we have provided various templates for note-taking.
+Whatever method or template you choose for helping your students learn to take notes, model it several times in front of the class Demonstrating for them how to write the notes as they read about a topic will be helpful.

-- After initial teaching, you may find that you need to pull small groups for extra practice and even conference with students one-on-one once you take a look at the notes they are taking.
+- After initial teaching, you may find that you need to pull small groups for extra practice.
+Some might need a one-on-one conference.

 Lesson 7: Paraphrasing vs. Plagiarism

-- Students will need to learn how to paraphrase their research so that they don’t get into the habit of plagiarizing words from their resources.
+- Students will need to learn how to paraphrase their research.
+This will help them avoid plagiarizing words from their resources.

-- Discuss why plagiarizing is something that they should never do in their writing because it essentially “stealing” another’s words and using them for their own.
+- Discuss why plagiarizing is something that they shouldn’t do in their writing because it is “stealing” another’s words.

 - Tell the students that there is a way to use another author’s ideas in an appropriate way without copying their words.
-First, they need to paraphrase and then they need to cite the source where they found the information/idea in a bibliography at the end of their writing.
+First, they need to paraphrase and then they need to cite the source where they found the information.

 - Display the anchor chart “What is Paraphrasing” and discuss the definition.

 - Next, pass out copies of “My Own Words” to pairs of students.
-Explain that their task will be to find a paragraph or passage in a nonfiction book and then paraphrase the author’s words, keeping the same ideas.
+Explain that their task will be to find a paragraph or passage in a nonfiction book.
+They will paraphrase the author’s words, keeping the same ideas.

 - Finally, gather students together to share their paraphrasing efforts.
-For each pair of students direct one to read the paragraph/passage from the book and the other to read the paraphrasing that they wrote.
+Each pair of students can read the paragraph/passage from the book and then the paraphrasing that they wrote.
 Discuss the words and decisions the students made in their paraphrasing.

 Lesson 8: Word Choice in Research Writing

-- To help students think about making their writing more interesting, have them begin to brainstorm words about their research topic that could add some voice to their writing.
+- To help students think about making their writing more interesting, have them brainstorm words that could add voice to their writing.

-- After working independently on the word choice page provided, have them meet with partners to to talk about nouns, verbs and adjectives that relate to their topic and might add to the engagement of readers of their pieces.
+- After working independently on the word choice page provided, have them meet with partners.
+They can talk about nouns, verbs and adjectives that relate to their topic.

 Lesson 9: Writing Sketch